-AIS Tracking and Early Detection Survey
+AIS Tracking and Early Detection Survey-(No new updates)

 Overview: Annually, District staff perform an AIS tracking and early detection survey on Little Comfort Lake.
 Staff will not only track the abundances of known species such as CLP, EWM, and purple loosestrife, but also monitor for the presence of new invasive species.